-Flesh: Dull orange or paler; watery and soft at first, but later quite tough and hard.
+Flesh: Dull orangish brown or paler; watery and soft at first, but later quite tough and hard; not changing when sliced.

-Chemical Reactions: All parts purple to lilac with KOH.
+Chemical Reactions: KOH bright purple to lilac on all parts.

 Spore Print: White.

-Microscopic Features: Spores 3.5-5 x 2-3 µ; smooth; elliptical to cylindrical; inamyloid; hyaline in KOH.
+Microscopic Features: Spores 2.5–3.5 x 1.5–2.5 µm; ellipsoid; smooth; inamyloid; hyaline in KOH.
+Basidia 4-sterigmate.
+Setae, cystidia not found.
 Hyphal system monomitic, with conspicuous clamp connections.

 Cite this page as: